 For a test sample $x^i$, the model prediction $\widetilde{p}_k^i$ for class $k$ is computed as $\widetilde{p}_k^i=\widetilde{\alpha}_k^i/\widetilde{S}^i$.

-\textbf{Improved Uncertainty Estimation.} Considering $\widetilde{u}=K/\widetilde{S}$ and $\widetilde{S}=\sum_{k=1}^{K}(\widetilde{e_k}+1)$, after dividing numerator and denominator by $K$, the uncertainty can be expressed as
+\textbf{Improved Uncertainty Estimation.} Considering $\widetilde{u}=K/\widetilde{S}$ and $\widetilde{S}=\sum_{k=1}^{K}(\widetilde{e}_k+1)$, after dividing numerator and denominator by $K$, the uncertainty can be expressed as

 which indicates that the uncertainty is assessed using the average evidence across all $K$ classes.
-Therefore, when the input data shows high evidence from irrelevant classes, the estimated uncertainty will be overestimated resulting in a sub-optimal estimation.
+Therefore, when the input data shows high evidence from irrelevant classes, the estimated uncertainty will be overestimated, resulting in a sub-optimal estimation.
 To solve this problem, we propose an improved uncertainty estimation by replacing the \emph{average} evidence with \emph{maximum} evidence:

-where $\{\widetilde{e}_{1,\dots,K}\}$ represents the set of $K$ fused evidences.
+where $\{\widetilde{e}_{1,\dots,K}\}$ represents the set of $K$ fused evidence.
 Our improved uncertainty measure offers the advantage of being less affected by low-evidence classes while retaining a normalized range between 0 and 1 for better human understanding.
 Moreover, it directly reflects the model’s confidence in the predicted class.
-We recalculate the uncertainty $\hat{u}$ with Eq. \ref{Eq:improved_uncertainty} after the evidence fusion to get better detection performance.
+We recalculate the uncertainty $\hat{u}$ with (\ref{Eq:improved_uncertainty}) after the evidence fusion to achieve better detection performance.

 To determine if a face image belongs to an unseen fake category, our model compares its uncertainty $\hat{u}$ with the uncertainty threshold for its predicted class.
-If the uncertainty falls above the threshold, the model reassigns the label to the novel category.
+If the uncertainty exceeds the threshold, the model reassigns the label to the novel category.
 We provide a detailed description of the inference procedure for our DLED model.
 We denote the spatial and frequency branches as $\mathcal{F}^s$ and $\mathcal{F}^f$, respectively, such that $\mathcal{F} = \{\mathcal{F}^s, \mathcal{F}^f\}$.
 Given the retrieved uncertainty thresholds $\{\tau_k\}_{k=1}^K$ for each known class $k$, the DLED inference procedure for an input face image $x$ is described in Algorithm~\ref{alg:algorithm}, where $h(\cdot)$ denotes the evidence function and $\rm{FFT}(\cdot)$ represents the Fast Fourier Transform.